-If you haven’t been following Florida this session, I’ll catch you up quick, in a Tweetable 229 characters and 35 words:
+If you haven’t been following Florida this session, I’ll catch you up quick:

-HB597 was introduced as a badly flawed bill requiring registration and reunion before applying for an OBC.
-An amended bill, approved earlier today, does absolutely nothing and, in doing nothing, actually makes things worse. #Wha?
+HB597 was introduced as a badly flawed bill mandating registration and reunion before applying for an OBC.
+Amendments in the Florida House gutted the bill but added provisions that now do absolutely nothing and, in doing so, actually makes things worse.

 I am a lawyer and the founder of the Adoptee Rights Law Center, a law firm and national resource for information and advocacy concerning adult adoptee rights.

 I am writing to request that the Health Quality Subcommittee vote “NO” on HB597, an adoption-related bill that is before you on Tuesday, March 12, 2019.
 The bill as written increases government involvement and bureaucracy surrounding an adult adoptee’s request for an original birth certificate, requiring that the adult adoptee and a birthparent “connect with” each other first through Florida’s state-regulated reunion registry.
 Putting aside what is meant in the bill by “connect with,” such a requirement sets Florida backwards and is unnecessarily bureaucratic.
 Current law—as interpreted by the Bureau of Vital Statistics—allows release of a copy of the OBC with the written consent of birthparents named on the certificate (which is almost always only the mother).
 It makes no sense to require additional bureaucratic hoops using a registry and matching system, let alone create a new and complicated framework that ultimately discriminates against adult adoptees.
 For this reason alone, HB597 should be rejected.